Assassination of Ivan Stambolić: Relationship with Slobodan Milošević

 That speech alone had extreme consequences, of which his predecessors had been keenly aware.
 Such nationalism had been banned under the reign of Tito, for good reason.
 It had in fact been seen as Tito's greatest strength.
 Managing to maintain unity and quell potentially devastating nationalist insurrections helped him to guide Yugoslavia through various tipping points in the regions history such as the Croatian Spring, something Milošević clearly had no interest in.
 Under Tito "it was a forbidden topic at that time.
 No nationalism was ever permitted in Yugoslavia.
 And Serb nationalism was the first one to arise, to be raised, to be put on the agenda by Mr Milosevic, and that caused a sort of scandal."

 Stambolić publicly scolded Milošević for the speech once he returned home as a nationalist hero.
 He had claimed after the fact that he saw that event as "the end of Yugoslavia".
-Retaliation was quick: Milošević purged the Serbian Communist Party in 1987, after which the party ousted Stambolić, making him president of the Yugoslav Bank for International Economic Cooperation, now known as JUBMES banka.
+Retaliation was quick: Milošević purged the Serbian Communist Party in 1987, after which the party ousted Stambolić, making him president of the Yugoslav Bank for International Economic Cooperation, later known as JUBMES banka.
 This is not to say Stambolić did not antagonise his former protégé.
 In 1995, during his time with the bank he joined the Serbian Civil Council along with together with Miladin Životić, Miša Nikolić, Žarko Korač, Rasim Ljajić, and Nenad Čanak, which attempted to create the Social Democratic Alliance of Serbia prior to the 1996 federal election.

 JUBMES was swallowed up by the federal government in 1997 and Miodrag Zecevic, a Serbian Statesmen, became the new director.
 The bank published harsh criticisms of former adversaries.
 On 8 April 2000 he released a statement detailing the fall of Slobodan Milošević.
 A translation of a quote is detailed here: "his fall will be difficult and dramatic, because the Yugoslav president," big and powerful "only thanks to the available forces of repression."
 During his time with the bank he continued to speak on this former protégé, further antagonising him by travelling to Montenegro on multiple occasions to meet with political rivals of Milošević.

 Ljubica Markovic, director at beta news agency with ties to Stambolić, claimed that despite Stambolić's previous stances concerning the free press during his time as president, his name had appeared in opinion polls leading up to the pivotal 2000 election.
 The reality of this threat was low.
 The Stambolić family lawyer has made the argument that the "well-connected Mr Stambolić remained at least a potential threat to Mr Milošević – particularly in the wake of the Kosovo conflict of 1999 when Serbia under its authoritarian leader seemed destined to linger in continuing international isolation”.